K-Scorpio/scorpiosec/content/en/posts/THM-Rabbit_Store.md

 ![successful POST request to /api/fetch_messeges_from_chatbot](/images/THM-RabbitStore/chatbot_response.png)

-We will test for a SSTI (Server Side Template Injection) vulnerability.
+We will test for an SSTI (Server Side Template Injection) vulnerability.
 On [HackTricks](https://hacktricks.boitatech.com.br/pentesting-web/ssti-server-side-template-injection#identify) we find plenty of payloads.

 The payload is indeed executed!

 ![SSTI confirmed](/images/THM-RabbitStore/SSTI_confirmed.png)

+## Initial Foothold (shell as azrael)

-Although the payload works I am wondering why that is the case {?:}thinking:
+Although the payload works I am wondering why that is the case :thinking:.

 Because this application uses the Express framework and `{{7*7}}` is a payload for `Jinja2 (Python)`.